-The surface flux estimations based on either the EC or ID methods are rather noisy and it is difficult to detect a diurnal cycle in the raw time-series, even averaged over the 10 days, the mean diurnal cycle is rather noisy (Figure 6b-c).
-The standard deviation of the mean diurnal cycle is 43 W.m-2 on average for the latent heat flux and 10 W.m-2 for the sensible heat flux, a similar amplitude as the respective mean diurnal range (66 W.m-2 for the latent heat flux and 14 W.m-2 for the sensible heat flux).
-Indeed, Marion (2014) raises that these flux estimates are not accurate under the weak wind conditions of this period.
+The surface flux estimations based on either the EC or ID methods are rather noisy and it is difficult to detect a diurnal cycle in the raw time series; even averaged over the 10 d, the mean diurnal cycle is rather noisy (Fig. 6b-c).
+The standard deviation of the mean diurnal cycle is 43 W m^{-2} on average for the latent heat flux and 10 W m^{-2} for the sensible heat flux, which is a similar amplitude as the respective mean diurnal range (66 W m-2 for the latent heat flux and 14 W m-2 for the sensible heat flux).
+Indeed, Marion (2014) raises the point that these flux estimates are not accurate under the weak wind conditions of this period.
 Nevertheless, this dataset provides an idea of the amplitude and phasing of the diurnal turbulent flux cycle.